mikechen66/keras_frcnn_tf2/README.md

 1st.
 Test the default image
 $ python test_frcnn_kitti.py

 2nd.
-Testa a specific iamge
+Testa a specific image
 python test_frcnn_kitti.py -p ./images/00009.png

 3rd.
-Test all images in a specific fileholder python test_frcnn_kitti.py -p ./images
+Test all images in a designated fileholder python test_frcnn_kitti.py -p ./images
 ```
 You can also using `-p` to specific single image to predict, or send a path contains many images, our program will automatically recognise that.